ccbogel/QualCoder/README.md

 ### Fedora/CentOS/RHEL linux

-It has not been tested, but please see the above instructions to build QualCoder inside a virtual environment.
-The below installation instructions may affect system-installed Python modules.
+Please see the above instructions to build QualCoder inside a virtual environment.
+The below installation instructions are untested andshould be run inside a virual environment.
+The best approach may be to run the Windows exe with Wine.

 Retrieve the current package code from this repository